cesanta/mongoose/UserManual.md

 It is easy to do things like redirects, for example:

     <? print('HTTP/1.0 302 Found\r\nLocation: http://google.com\r\n\r\n') ?>

+To serve Lua Page, mongoose creates Lua context.
+That context is used for all Lua blocks within the page.
+That means, all Lua blocks on the same page share the same context.
+If one block defines a variable, for example, that variable is visible in the block that follows.

 # Common Problems
 - PHP doesn't work - getting empty page, or 'File not found' error.
 The